apache/apisix-ingress-controller/docs/en/latest/reference/ingress-annotation.md

               number: 80
 ```

-### Cross Namespace GatewayProxy Access
+### GatewayProxy Namespace Specification

-The `apisix.apache.org/parameters-namespace` annotation allows you to specify a custom namespace for GatewayProxy resources referenced by IngressClass.
-This is useful when your GatewayProxy resources are in a different namespace than your IngressClass.
+The `apisix.apache.org/parameters-namespace` annotation enables the specification of a custom namespace for GatewayProxy resources referenced by an IngressClass.
+This is used when a GatewayProxy resource resides in a specific namespace, as IngressClass is cluster-scoped and requires the namespace to locate the resource.

 The annotation takes precedence over the `parameters.namespace` field in the IngressClass spec.
 If neither is specified, it defaults to the `default` namespace.